NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Sweep ender is untechable
 - 4A window improved
 - Act4A is unblockable and drains chakra
+- 8B high crushes on frame 6
+- 8B(B) added as 6B with follow ups
 - 8A high crush changed from 1-end to 11-32 to match the animation better
+- JB shockwave hitbox is now -1 on hit (was -8)
 - JA
   - Phantom sword glitch applies to both players
   - Hitbox is active for one more frame